-- Do you work as an administrator in a K-12 school district in the US?
+- Do you work in either an IT department or in an Administration in a K-12 school district in the US?

 - Do you know about how your district chooses educational technologies?